courselabs/kubernetes/labs/configmaps/README.md

 kubectl delete deploy,service,pod --all
 ```

 > This is dangerous.
-From now on we'll use labels for all objects, so we can be selective about deletes
+You should use labels for all top-level objects (Deployments, Services etc.), so you can be selective about deletes

 ## Check the default app configuration